frayhan94/SmartCluster/readme.md

 - Once all set up just run the package by clicking the __green start button__
 - In another terminal tabs please type __react-native run-ios__

+## Another Tips ##

+- Please run react-native upgrade to regenerate the folder for IOS and Android inside the root project
+- You also needs sometimes to CD to your QRCodeScanner under your node_modules and run npm install to install the dependency for react-native-camera

 ## Apps Color Scheme ##